deepaksingh-thg/subscriptions-system-design-task/SYSTEM_DESIGN_TASK_BRIEF.md

-# System Design Task: Subscription Service

-You are designing a **Subscription Service** for an ecommerce platform.

-The Subscription Service is the **source of truth for subscription state**.
-It creates subscriptions during checkout, generates recurring orders, and manages the subscription lifecycle.

----

-## Context

-A subscription contains:

-- Customer ID
-- Product SKU and quantity
-- Delivery frequency
-- Next order generation date
-- Status (e.g. Active, Paused, Cancelled)
-- Payment token reference
-- Shipping address reference

-### Existing Services

-Assume the following services already exist:

-- **Checkout** – orchestrates the customer purchase journey
-- **Payment** – charges customers and stores payment tokens
-- **Order Management** – creates and fulfils orders
-- **Stock** – checks product availability
-- **Notification** – sends emails and SMS
-- **Asynchronous Messaging Platform** – supports event-driven communication

----

 ## Your Task

-Talk through how you would design the Subscription Service and how it interacts with the existing services.

-### 1. Subscription Creation

-Describe what happens when a customer purchases a subscription.

-Consider:

-- How the services interact
-- What should be synchronous vs asynchronous
-- What the Subscription Service owns and stores

-### 2. Recurring Order Generation

-Describe how recurring orders are generated for active subscriptions.

-Consider:

-- How due subscriptions are identified and triggered
-- Which services are involved
-- What a successful recurring order flow looks like

-### 3. Failure Handling

-Explain how your design handles scenarios such as:

-- Payment failures
-- Products becoming unavailable
-- Duplicate or retried requests
-- Partial failures between services

-### 4. Running the Service

-Describe how you would operate the service in production.

-Consider:

-- State management
-- Monitoring and alerting
-- Scalability and high availability
-- Infrastructure choices

----

-## Notes

-You do not need to define detailed APIs or database schemas.

-A high-level diagram and discussion of your design decisions and trade-offs is sufficient.
+Design the **Subscription Service** and show how it interacts with the existing services.

+Start by drawing the high-level service flow for these two scenarios:

+### A. Initial Subscription Purchase

+A customer has selected a subscription product and reaches Checkout.

+Show how:

+- Checkout
+- Stock
+- Payment
+- Subscription Service
+- Order Management
+- Notification

+interact to complete the purchase.

+Explain which interactions are synchronous or asynchronous and what state is owned by Subscription Service.

+### B. Recurring Order

+The subscription reaches its next order generation date.

+Show how Subscription Service triggers the next order without the customer going through Checkout again.

+Explain:

+- how the renewal is triggered
+- stock validation
+- payment
+- order creation
+- subscription state updates
+- notifications

+### C. Failure Handling

+Using the design above, explain how you would handle:

+- payment failure
+- out-of-stock products
+- duplicate/retried requests
+- partial service failures

+### D. Production Operation

+Briefly discuss:

+- monitoring and alerting
+- scalability and availability
+- infrastructure choices